Common Rental Scams: 5 Questions to Ask When Choosing a Property

 Does the Property Manager Ask for Rent or a Deposit Before Signing a Lease?

-Any person claiming to a landlord, property manager, attorney, or real estate agent who asks for money upfront before signing a formal lease is pulling a fast one.
+Any person claiming to a landlord, property manager, attorney, or real estate agent who asks for money upfront before signing a formal lease agreement is pulling a fast one.
 Large sums of money should never be exchanged before an agreement is signed.
 Some rentals will require application fees to cover background checks and other administrative tasks, but these costs should be minimal.

 Does the Property Manager Want to Rent the Property Sight Unseen?